Creepypasta Index. My name is Andrew Erics.

 Share Book Recommendations With Your Friends, Join Book Clubs, Answer Trivia.
 Thirty Question Character Survey.
 Books that will induce a mindfuck.
 Here is the list of books that will officially induce mindfucks, sorted alphabetically by author.

 The 10 Types of Writers Block (and How to Overcome Them) 25 Things You Should Know About Character.
 Previous iterations of the “25 Things” series: 25 Things Every Writer Should Know 25 Things You Should Know About Storytelling And now… Here you’ll find the many things I believe — at this moment!

 — about characters: 1.
 Without character, you have nothing.
 2. A great character can be the line between narrative life and story death.
 3. Tension.
 Hook Your Readers With Tension By Laura Backes, Write4Kids.com Tension.

 Without it, life would be—let's face it—boring.
 So would fiction.
 Tension works with conflict to raise the emotional level of the text to a boiling point.
 It forces the reader to become invested in the story.
 DarkCopy - Simple, full screen text editing.
 Synonyms for.
 Kurt Vonneguts 8 Tips on How to Write a Great Story - Entertainment.
 Confusing Words.
 Internet Resources - Writers Resources - Writing Links & Writers Links for Writers.

 For those who have asked and those who may, this collection of links for writers, researchers and the terminally curious is not, was never intended to be, and will never be the all-inclusive stash of every possible link fitting our slapdash criteria for what belongs here.

+36 Writing Essays by Chuck Palahniuk.
 1: Establishing Your Authority Chuck teaches two principal methods for building a narrative voice your readers will believe in.